101 – McMaster University

 Each student granted admission to McMaster must be proficient in the use of the English language.
-You are required to present an acceptable score on 1 of the English‑language proficiency tests recognized by McMaster University.
+You are required to present an acceptable score on one of the English-language proficiency tests recognized by McMaster University.
 See our English-language requirements website for acceptable score requirements.

-If you have completed a minimum of 3 years of full‑time academic studies (non‑ESL) in an accredited educational institution in Canada (or other English‑speaking country) immediately prior to application or have resided in an English‑speaking country for 4 years immediately prior to application, you may be exempt from this requirement.
+If you have completed a minimum of 4 years of full-time academic studies (non-ESL) in an accredited educational institution in Canada (or other English-speaking country) immediately prior to application, or have resided in an English-speaking country for 4 years immediately prior to application, you may be exempt from this requirement.
 However, exemption is not automatic and McMaster may require a test of proficiency from any applicant at any time.

 McMaster University may, at its sole discretion, challenge any test score it deems as either suspicious or inaccurate and may require you to take another test of the university’s choosing for English-language proficiency.

 Mandatory Supplementary Applications

-The following limited enrollment programs have mandatory supplementary applications, which are a critical component of the selection process.
-You will not be considered for admission unless both the OUAC application (including application fees) and the supplementary application are submitted by the specified deadline date.
-Although the deadline dates listed in this Application Guide were correct at the time of publishing, you should confirm specific deadlines for supplementary applications.
+The following limited enrollment, by-selection programs have mandatory supplementary applications, which are a critical component of the selection process.
+Although the deadline dates listed in this application guide were correct at the time of publishing, you should confirm specific deadlines for supplementary applications.

 Arts & Science (Honours)

-The Arts & Science program at McMaster is a special interdisciplinary program with a limited enrollment of 60 students in Level I. A minimum average of 88% is normally required to be considered for this program.
-The mandatory supplementary application must be submitted online.
+The Arts & Science program at McMaster is a special interdisciplinary program with a limited enrollment of 70 students in Level I. A minimum average of 88% is normally required to be considered for this program.
+The mandatory supplementary application must be submitted by the specified deadline.

 B.Com.
 Integrated Business & Humanities (IBH)

 Bachelor of Engineering and Bachelor of Engineering (Co-op)

-Enrollment in Level I Engineering is limited to 760 students.
-A minimum average in the high 80’s is required to be considered for this program.
-A mandatory supplemental assessment must be submitted online prior to the specified deadline.
-Find further information about Bachelor of Engineering.
+Enrollment in Level I Engineering is limited and by selection.
+A minimum average in the high 80s is required to be considered for this program.
+A mandatory supplementary application must be submitted prior to the specified deadline.

-Integrated Biomedical Engineering & Health Sciences (iBioMed) and Integrated Biomedical Engineering & Health Sciences (co-op)
+Integrated Biomedical Engineering & Health Sciences (iBioMed) and Integrated Biomedical Engineering & Health Sciences (iBioMed Co-op)

 Bachelor of Health Sciences (Honours)